 To create a fully-realized character, acting coach Dee Cannon recommends asking yourself questions like:

 5. What do I want?

-Answering these questions as the character will help you do internal research about what embodies the character, which is just as important as how to pronounce tricky words in the script.
+Answering these questions as the character will help you do that important script interpretation, which is just as important as how to pronounce tricky words in the script.

 Dealing with Rejection

 Every job you don’t land offers an opportunity for reflection.
-For Katie Harrington, that meant paying attention to the types of jobs she was and wasn’t landing, and then noticing a trend.
+For Harrington, that meant paying attention to the types of jobs she was and wasn’t landing, and then identifying a trend.

 The trend she noticed was that she wasn’t landing mother roles.
 With that realization, Katie now ‘works smarter’ by trying to select jobs that are 100% suited to her skillset and character work.
 Yes, that decreases the amount of jobs she auditions for in a day, but her win rate has skyrocketed since she now identifies jobs that are perfect for herself.